-Twister4Azure locally caches the loop-invariant (static) input data across iterations in the memory and instance storage (disk) of worker roles.
+Twister4Azure DataCache locally caches the loop-invariant (static) input data across iterations in the memory and disk of worker roles.
 Data caching avoids the download, loading and parsing cost of loop invariant input data, which are reused in the iterations.
 These data products are comparatively larger sized and consist of traditional MapReduce key-value pairs.
 The caching of loop-invariant data gives significant speedups for the data-intensive iterative MapReduce applications.
-These speedups are even more significant in cloud environments as caching and reusing of data helps to overcome the bandwidth and latency limitations of cloud data storages.
+Twister4Azure maintains a single in-memory data cache storage per worker-role shared across map, reduce and merge workers, allowing the reuse of cached data across different tasks as well as across any MapReduce application within the same job.
+Utilizing the data cache can also optimize the data broadcasting as mentioned in Subsection 3.4.

-Twister4Azure supports three levels of data caching, 1) instance storage (disk) based caching, 2) direct in-memory caching and 3) memory-mapped-file based caching.
-For the disk-based caching, Twister4Azure stores all the files it downloads from the Blob storage in the local instance storage.
-Local disk cache automatically serves all the requests for previously downloaded data products.
-Currently Twister4Azure do not support the eviction of the disk cached data products and assume that the input data blobs do not change during the course of a computation.
+Twister4Azure also supports disk-based caching of the input and broadcast data.
+Twister4Azure stores all the files it downloads from the Blob storage in the local instance storage.
+Local disk cache serves all the requests for previously downloaded data products.
+Section 5 presents more details about the performance and implementation of different caching mechanisms.